inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	Having an ex you can bank on.
 Premature optimization is the root of all evil.
 		-- D.E.
 Knuth
-Q:	What is purple and concord the world?
+Q:	What is rple and concord the world?
 A:	Alexanr the Grape.
 What!?
 Me worry?
 		-- Alfred E. Newman